daydream05/gatsby-theme-contentful-portfolio/README.md

 #### Content Model

-I could have named it "Projects" since it makes more sense but I don't know what I was thinking naming it "Portfolio".
-I'm just waiting for Gatsby to release the Generic GraphQL Types so we can use any names or fields for this.

-Either way, this is a requirement.
+This exact naming is a requirement.
+(Sorry, I could have named it Projects but I didn't realize it until I'm too deep into the project).

 __Name__: Portfolio